Jayasagar/jay-machine-learning-notes/Basics:Terminology (Machine Learning).md

 * Faster to train, require less data but may not be as powerful.

 ### Non-parametric ML Algorithms
-No Assumptions to learn the model
+**No Assumptions** to learn the model
 * The method does not assume anything about the form of the mapping function other than patterns that are close are likely have a similar output variable.
-*  Nonparametric or nonlinear machine learning algorithms often have a low bias but a high variance.
+* Nonparametric or nonlinear machine learning algorithms often have a **low bias but a high variance**.
 * Examples
 	* Decision Trees like CART and C4.5
 	* Naive Bayes
 	* Support Vector Machines
 	* Neural Networks
 * Limitations
-	* Require a lot more training data to estimate the mapping function
+	* **Require a lot more training data** to estimate the mapping function
 	* A lot slower to train as they often have far more parameters to train.
-	* More of a risk to overfit the training data and it is harder to explain why specific predictions are made.
+	* More of a **risk to overfit** the training data and it is harder to explain why specific predictions are made.
 *

 ### Learning Error/ Prediction error